complexdatacollective/documentation.networkcanvas.com/index.md

 - Choosing hardware for conducting a Network Canvas study (coming soon)
 - [Configuring your devices prior to starting data collection](./docs/research-design/configuring-devices)
 - Best practices for security and IRB submission

+## Search function

+We encourage you to use the search function to find articles on any given topic.
+Our pages are heavily interlinked, and information is necessarily spread around.